 The initial public offering price of our common shares is substantially higher than the net tangible book value per share.
-Therefore, if you purchase our common shares in this offering, you will pay a price per share that substantially exceeds our pro forma as adjusted net tangible book value per share after this offering.
-Based on the initial public offering price of \$16.50 per common share, which is the midpoint of the price range set forth on the cover page of this prospectus, you will experience immediate dilution of \$13.29 per share, representing the difference between our pro forma as adjusted net tangible book value per share after giving effect to this offering at the initial public offering price.
+Therefore, if you purchase our common shares in this offering, you will pay a price per share that substantially exceeds our pro forma net tangible book value per share after this offering.
+Based on the initial public offering price of \$ per common shares Share, you will experience immediate dilution of \$ per share, representing the difference between our pro forma net tangible book value per share after giving effect to this offering at the initial public offering price.
 See "Dilution" for more detail.